Electric Meter FAQs

 If you have identified an error or fault with the metering equipment, contact your provider who will be able to determine whether your meter is faulty.

 What happens if my electric meter stops working?

 If your meter stops working you can follow the same process as above: switch off all of your appliances and turn just one of them back on to see if the meter registers the electricity requirement.
 If this does not work, then get in touch with your electricity provider as soon as possible.

 What are the different types of electric meters?

 There are 4 different types of electric meters: dial, smart, digital and electronic.
 They are broken down into 2 categories: credit and prepayment meters.

 Credit meters track the amount of electricity consumed and then a bill is generated based on the increased numerical values given on the display.
 A prepayment meter needs to be topped up with credit and provides an allocated value of electricity remaining on a display.

 An electric meter would only be removed if it’s being replaced due to a malfunction, it’s being upgraded to a newer model or the building is being demolished and the energy provider wishes to reuse the meter elsewhere.
 It is very rare for an electric meter to be removed for non-payment as the energy supplier will always try to find an alternative method of payment.

 If you have a smart meter and would like it to be removed, your energy supplier may charge you to make the switch to a conventional meter, but this is down to the discretion of the energy company.

-To learn more about our electric meter services, get in touch with our friendly team today on 0330 123 2255 or alternatively fill in the form and we’ll be in touch soon.
+If you have further questions not answered here, or would like to learn more about our electric meter services.
+You can call and get in touch with our knowledgeable team today on 0161 549 8454 or alternatively fill in the form and we’ll be in touch soon.